 for severe liver injury.

-pain and fever and can be found in both prescription and over-the-counter (OTC) products.
-It is
+and fever and can be found in both prescription and over-the-counter (OTC) products.
+It is combined

-combined in many prescription products with other ingredients, usually opioids such as codeine
+in many prescription products with other ingredients, usually opioids such as codeine (Tylenol with

-(Tylenol with Codeine), oxycodone (Percocet), and hydrocodone (Vicodin).
-OTC acetaminophen products
+Codeine), oxycodone (Percocet), and hydrocodone (Vicodin).
+OTC acetaminophen products are not

-combination acetaminophen products will be phased in over three years and should not create a
+acetaminophen products will be phased in over three years and should not create a shortage of pain

-shortage of pain medication.
-Patients and health care professionals are being notified of the new
+medication.
+Patients and health care professionals are being notified of the new limitation on

-limitation on acetaminophen content, and of the labeling change, in a drug safety communication
+acetaminophen content, and of the labeling change, in a drug safety communication issued by CDER.

-issued by CDER.
-The FDA believes that prescription combination products containing no more than 325
+The FDA believes that prescription combination products containing no more than 325 mg of

-widely used as an over-the-counter pain and fever medication, and is combined with other OTC
+used as an over-the-counter pain and fever medication, and is combined with other OTC ingredients,

-ingredients, such as cough and cold ingredients.
-The actions FDA is taking for prescription
+such as cough and cold ingredients.
+The actions FDA is taking for prescription acetaminophen